box/samples/README.md

 Box Samples
 ====================

-This is a repo dedicated to sharing code snippets and samples to demonstrate how to get the most out of Box.
+This is a repo dedicated to sharing code snippets and samples to demonstrate how to get the most out of the Box platform & API.
 It will include specific use cases, showcasing integrations and other creative uses of the Box API.

 Index
 =====